nickth3man/bbreference2/docs/architecture.md

     *   Generates internal application links (e.g., from a player ID to their detailed page).
     *   Manages complexities of team franchise linking to unify historical team codes under a consistent franchise ID [PRD.md:121-122](PRD.md:121-122).

-### Utility Hooks (`src/hooks/useDuckDB.js`)
+### Utility Hooks (`src/hooks/useQuery.js`)
-*   **Purpose:** Custom React Hooks that encapsulate the logic for fetching data from the `duckdbService` within React components, managing loading states and errors.
+*   **Purpose:** A custom React Hook that acts as the primary data-fetching mechanism for the entire application.
+It encapsulates all logic for querying the `duckdbService`, managing loading/error states, and handling dynamic data manipulations like sorting and filtering.
 *   **Key Responsibilities:**
+    *   Accepts a base SQL query and optional parameters.
+    *   Manages its own internal state for sorting (`sortConfig`).
+    *   Exposes a `requestSort` function to allow parent components to trigger sort changes.
+    *   Dynamically constructs the final SQL query by appending `ORDER BY` clauses based on its internal `sortConfig`.
-    *   Simplifies data retrieval for components, abstracting direct interaction with the DuckDB service.
+    *   Abstracts away all direct interaction with the `duckdbService` from the UI components.

 ### Supplementary CSV Handling (PapaParse - `src/services/csvUtils.js`)
 *   **Purpose:** Primarily for CSV export functionality (e.g., exporting displayed table data to CSV).
 Can serve as a fallback for initial CSV ingestion if DuckDB-WASM's native reader encounters limitations [PRD.md:151-157](PRD.md:151-157).